grandeurdev/arduino-sdk/README.md

 }
 ```

+## Documentation Summary

-## Subclasses
+### Subclasses

 `Apollo` is the main class that wraps the whole functionality of `Apollo Device` SDK.
 It classifies and expose these functionalities through objects of these _three_ subclasses:

 1. _WiFi class_: Provides methods to initialize WiFi connectivity and an interface to interact with WiFi configurations of the device.